timejumpers/timejumpers/README.md

 `cargo build` to ensure everything is working.
 It should take a while, as the entire Bevy game engine has to build.
 It won't take this long each time.

+### Toolchain

+Timejumpers uses the nightly rust toolchain to speed up build times.
+Cargo should automatically handle this for you.
+If it doesn't, run `rustup toolchain install nightly` to install the nightly toolchain.
+You may need to add change all future cargo commands to `cargo +nightly`.

 ### Building

 - For most development, `cargo run` will be sufficient